soheilshapouri/soheilshapouri.github.io/_posts/2024-09-16-dssources.md

 ### Statistics Textbooks
 - Chapman & Hall/CRC Texts in Statistical Science
   more than one hundred textbooks mostly written by statisticians

+### Null Hypothesis Significance Testing
+- Szucs, D., & Ioannidis, J. P. (2017).
+When null hypothesis significance testing is unsuitable for research: a reassessment. *Frontiers in human neuroscience, 11*, 390.